 Matrix diagonalization can be applied to construct closed-form expressions for recursive sequences.

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Recursive Sequence Formulas via Diagonalization.
-Justin Math: Linear Algebra. https://justinmath.com/recursive-sequence-formulas-via-diagonalization/
+In Justin Math: Linear Algebra. https://justinmath.com/recursive-sequence-formulas-via-diagonalization/

 In this chapter, we introduce an interesting application of matrix diagonalization: constructing closed-form expressions for recursive sequences.